 Technology Platform CHyN Clean room

-The lab facility is jointly operated by three organizations – Universität Hamburg (UHH), Deutsches Elektronen-Synchrotron (DESY) and Max Planck Institute for the Structure and Dynamics of Matter (MPSD).
-The lab is located within the Center for Hybrid Nanostructures (CHyN) Building 600 on the research campus, Science City Hamburg Bahrenfeld (SCHB).
+The lab is located in the Center for Hybrid Nanostructures (CHyN), Building 600, on the research campus Science City Hamburg Bahrenfeld (SCHB).

-The CHyN clean room is operated and managed by a coordinator, engineers and senior researchers from all the three organizations – UHH, DESY and MPSD – supervised by the clean room board.
-The board oversees the scientific directions and strategic development of the clean room.
+The CHyN clean room is operated by a team of engineers and senior researchers from Universität Hamburg, Deutsches Elektronen-Synchrotron, and the Max Planck Institute for the Structure and Dynamics of Matter, under the supervision of the clean room board, which defines the scientific direction and strategic development of the facility.

 Content